 Which island has the best beaches in Greece?

-Skiathos, Skopelos, Alonissos, and Paxi are considered the islands with the clearest water in Greece.
-However, bear in mind that all beaches in Greece have amazingly crystal clear turquoise waters, and this will probably be the clearest sea water you will ever see in your life!
+Skiathos, Skopelos, Alonissos, and Paxi are Greece’s islands with the clearest water.
+However, remember that all Greek beaches have amazingly crystal clear turquoise waters, probably the clearest sea water you will ever see!

 Does Greece have white sand beaches?

-Yes, Greece has lots of white sand beaches.
-The most famous ones are probably Vluchada beach in Santorini, which is also called the “White Beach”.
-The Ionian islands, such as Lefkada, Kefalonia, or Zakynthos, mostly have white sand and pebbles in general.
+The Ionian islands, such as Lefkada, Kefalonia, or Zakynthos, mostly have white sand and pebbles.
 Porto Katsiki beach and Myrtos beach both have white pebbles and white sand.

 Which has nicer beaches, Santorini or Mykonos?